This article has been medically reviewed by Dr. Martin Duggan in 2021

 Exercising and staying active is necessary for your body, not just to lose fat, but more importantly, so that you can remain strong, fit, and healthy.
 Especially as your body ages, it requires that you pay more attention to it and attune yourself to its specific needs.
 Regular exercise can make you feel energized, satisfied, and capable at any age.

 One of the problems that you might face could be related to balance disorders.
-Balance issues are not uncommon among seniors.
-In fact, balance disorders are among the most common problems that force most people over 65 to require medical attention.
+Balance issues are common among seniors.
+In fact, balance disorders are among the most common problems that force elderly people to require medical attention.

-To begin, let us start by understanding what factors can affect your body’s balance.
+To begin, let’s start by understanding what factors can affect your body’s balance.
 After that, we can focus on the exercises you can follow to regulate optimum health.

 Common Symptoms of Balance Disorders

-To understand if you or a loved one is experiencing such problems, learn more about the symptoms that indicate a balance disorder.
+To understand if you or a loved one is experiencing such problems, it is helpful to learn more about the symptoms that indicate a balance disorder.
+The presence of any of these symptoms requires a medical evaluation right away, as these can be caused by both benign or potentially deadly problems.
 These might include:

-- Vertigo or dizziness: Vertigo refers to the sensation of loss of balance or a feeling that everything surrounding you is spinning or whirling.
+- Vertigo or dizziness: Vertigo is the sensation of motion despite being still.
+It often takes the form of a feeling that oneself or one’s surroundings are swaying or spinning.
 Such a feeling of dizziness is one of the most common symptoms experienced by anyone with a balance disorder.

-- Lightheadedness or pre-syncope: Sensations of faintness can occur for patients with balance disorders.
-The senior in question might feel a floating sensation in such a situation.
+- Lightheadedness or pre-syncope: Sensations of faintness can cause loss of balance.
 Depending on the severity of the condition (among other factors), this symptom can range from mild to severe.
-For that reason, you should relay this experience to a healthcare expert.
+When severe, pre-syncope becomes syncope which is a medical word for passing out.

 Alongside these symptoms that are directly related to balance, seniors might also face other symptoms, depending on the cause of their imbalance.
 These might include: